kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP proposes a mechanism for garbage collection of finished Workloads in kueue.
+This KEP proposes a mechanism for garbage collection of finished Workloads in Kueue.
-Currently, kueue does not delete its own Kubernetes objects, leading to potential accumulation and unnecessary resource consumption.
+Currently, Kueue does not delete its own Kubernetes objects, leading to potential accumulation and unnecessary resource consumption.
 The proposed solution involves adding a new API section called `objectRetentionPolicies` to allow users to specify retention policies for finished Workloads.
 This can be set to a specific duration or disabled entirely to maintain backward compatibility.

-Benefits of implementing this KEP include the deletion of superfluous information, decreased memory footprint for kueue, and freeing up etcd storage.
+Benefits of implementing this KEP include the deletion of superfluous information, decreased memory footprint for Kueue, and freeing up etcd storage.
 The proposed changes are designed to be explicitly enabled and configured by users, ensuring backward compatibility.
-While the primary focus is on finished Workloads, the API section can be extended to include other kueue-authored objects in the future.
+While the primary focus is on finished Workloads, the API section can be extended to include other Kueue-authored objects in the future.
 The implementation involves incorporating the deletion logic into the reconciliation loop and includes considerations for potential risks, such as handling a large number of existing finished Workloads.
-Overall, this KEP aims to enhance kueue's resource management and provide users with more control over object retention.
+Overall, this KEP aims to enhance Kueue's resource management and provide users with more control over object retention.

 ## Motivation